 For many, a long-term goal might be self-employment.
 I have a dedicated page on self-employment here.
-But right now, about 80% of my income comes from my day job.
-Think of it as your "active duty" income—steady, predictable, and a foundation to build from.

 I owner-occupy a rental duplex, and it’s one of the smartest financial moves I’ve made.
 The goal of any property investment should be that it earns you money or significantly cuts your cost of living.

 You'll need some credit and capital to get started, but tools like FHA loans and first-time homebuyer programs can help.
+HERE is a link to the page about buying a duplex.

 This is any small, in-person service business you run yourself—think mowing lawns, tech help, or house cleaning.
 It's not passive, but it can be profitable with low overhead.